-There were cases when I was feeling they resigned too early, but when I challenged them with reversed colors, they were beating me 10 times out of 10.
+There were cases when I felt they resigned too early, but when I challenged them with reversed colors, they beat me 10 times out of 10.

 So I changed the rule.

-Whenever I challenge them to play with reversed colors, I would have unlimited time, and they would have 10 seconds, with 2 seconds increment for each move.
+Whenever I challenged them to play with reversed colors, I would have unlimited time, and they would have 10 seconds, with 2 seconds increment for each move.

 Additionally, I could use the help of an engine.